jrsoftware/issrc/readme.txt

 Files\isscint.dll - Compiled by Visual Studio 2005 from Scintila 2.22 source
 code with scintilla-2.22-patch.txt applied.

+Projects\_shfolder.res - shfolder.dll from a fresh install of IE 5.5 SP2 on
+NT 4.0 stored in a compiled resource file.

 Projects\HelperEXEs.res - Compiled by Visual Studio 2005 from the
 Projects\Helper directory and then stored in a compiled resource file.